Robert Kardashian: Personal life

 Kardashian dated Priscilla Presley from 1975 to 1976.
 The pair met through Kardashian's older brother, Tom Kardashian, who was dating Joan Esposito, the former wife of Joe Esposito, road manager for Elvis.
 On an episode of Keeping Up with the Kardashians, his daughter Kim stated that the two were briefly engaged.

 Kardashian married former flight attendant Kris Kardashian (née Houghton, later Jenner) on July 8, 1978.
 They had four children: daughters Kourtney (born 1979), Kim (born 1980), Khloé (born 1984), and son Rob (born 1987).
 Kardashian filed for divorce in 1990 due to his wife's infidelity.
 Their divorce was finalized in March 1991, but they remained friends until his death.

 Shortly after separating from his first wife in 1991, Kardashian became engaged to Denice Shakarian Halicki, his third cousin and the widow of movie producer H.B.
 Halicki.
-The couple never married.
+The couple never married and eventually broke up.

 In 1998, Kardashian married Jan Ashley; however, the marriage ended in annulment in 1999.
 Ashley later claimed frequent upset and turmoil related to Kardashian's ex-wife, Kris, and their children "were instrumental" in the demise of the relationship.

 After dating for three years and proposing in 2001, Kardashian married his third wife, Ellen Pierson (née Markowitz), six weeks prior to his death.